 The following table gives the two-letter station code, the types of SID reports submitted, and their monitoring frequencies.
 The SID data originated through the auspices of the International Ursigram and World Days Service (IUWDS), and private interested individual observers (AAVSO).
-Greater detail concerning the SID reports is in "The Listing of Sudden Ionospheric Disturbances," by J. Virginia Lincoln [Planet.
-Space Sci., 12, 419-434, 1964] and in earlier versions of this text.
+Greater detail concerning the SID reports is in "The Listing of Sudden Ionospheric Disturbances," by J. Virginia Lincoln [see Lincoln, 1964].

-SIDs and GIDs (gradual ionospheric disturbances) are detected in a number of ways: shortwave fadeouts (SWF), increases in cosmic noise absorption (SCNA), enhancement or decrease of low frequency atmospherics (SEA or SDA), sudden phase anomalies at VLF (SPA), sudden enhancements at VLF (SES), sudden phase anomalies at LF (SPA and SFA (Sudden Field Anomalies)), and sudden frequency deviations (SFD).
+SIDs and GIDs (gradual ionospheric disturbances) are detected in a number of ways; shortwave fadeouts (SWF), increases in cosmic noise absorption (SCNA), enhancement or decrease of low frequency (LF) atmospherics (SEA or SDA), sudden phase anomalies (SPA) at very low frequencies (VLF), sudden enhancements (SES) at VLF, sudden phase anomalies (SPA) and Sudden Field Anomalies (SFA) at LF, and sudden frequency deviations (SFD).

-SWF -- Short Wave Fadeouts (SWF) events are recognized on field-strength recordings of distant high-frequency radio transmissions (1-30 MHz).
-The abnormal fades of field-strength not obviously ascribable to other causes are described as shortwave fadeouts with the following further classifications:
+SWF -- Short Wave Fadeouts (SWF) events are recognized on field strength recordings of distant high-frequency radio transmissions (1-30 MHz).

+The abnormal fades of field strength not obviously ascribable to other causes are described as shortwave fadeouts with the following further classifications:

-- S-SWF (S) sudden dropout and gradual recovery - Slow S-SWF (SL) dropout taking 5 to 15 minutes and gradual recovery - G-SWF (G) gradual disturbance: fade irregular in either dropout or recovery or both.
+S-SWF (S) -- sudden dropout and gradual recovery

+Slow S-SWF (SL) -- dropout taking 5 to 15 minutes and gradual recovery

+G-SWF (G) -- gradual disturbance: fade irregular in either dropout or recovery or both.

-The importance rating depends on; a) the degree to which the normal field strength is reduced (at midday a relatively smaller decrease may be as significant as a very deep fade earlier or later in the day); b) the duration of the fade, especially at the minimum phase (the longer the duration, the greater the importance); and c) the definiteness of the event.
-For importance rating 1- to 3+, roughly use:
+The importance rating depends on; a) the degree to which the normal field strength is reduced (at midday a relatively smaller decrease may be as significant as a very deep fade earlier or later in the day), b) the duration of the fade, especially at the minimum phase (the longer the duration, the greater the importance), and c) the definiteness of the event.